How to Apply for a Liquor Service Licence

-Any person objecting to the issuance of the liquor licence is required to contact the LGCA.
+Any person objecting to the issuance of a liquor licence is required to contact the LGCA.
 The LGCA will then review the objections; talk to all objectors; and attempt to solve the objector’s concerns.
 This may result in the LGCA placing specific terms and conditions on your liquor licence.

-Either you or the objector can appeal the decision of the Executive Director of the LGCA or the terms and conditions imposed.
-An appeal would then be heard by the LGCA Board.
+Either you or the objector can appeal the decision of the executive director of the LGCA or the terms and conditions imposed.
+An appeal would then be heard by the LGCA board.
 The liquor licence processing time may be extended if an appeal occurs.

 Before we can issue the licence, you must submit all final required documents and have met all requirements.

 All liquor licence holders, the same as all business owners in Manitoba, must comply with the legislation relevant to their business.
 These include all relevant municipal, provincial and federal laws.
 The Commercial Licensing department will discuss any requirements that must be completed in order to receive the liquor licence applied for.